AltusConsulting/dnacentercli/README.rst

 ----------

 All DNA Center SDK exceptions are streamed to the Standard Error (stderr).
-Before exiting the program, it will print the traceback (limited to 1 element), the name and some description of the exception.
+Before exiting the program, it will print the traceback (limited to 1 element), the exception name and its description.

 *Copyright (c) 2019 Cisco and/or its affiliates.*